 For example, have you ever inadvertently ignored someone who was saying to you ‘excuse me’ or ‘you dropped something’; but if they called you by your name, you’d immediately snap out of your haze and pay attention.
 Again, it’s just a matter of breaking through people’s filtering systems and being noticed.
 That’s often the number one step to effectively marketing your products, your services, or yourself.
 Actually, I’d break that down into three parts: get noticed, connect with your prospect, and put them in a receptive state of mind.
 If you convey the impression, right off the bat, that your service or product is tailor made for their needs, wants, or specific situation, then you may have fulfilled all three requirements in one fell swoop.

 Once you’ve clearly and compellingly presented your case for making your prospect’s life easier, more secure, healthier, more comfortable, prosperous, convenient, happier, or more problem free, your remaining challenge is to anticipate objections, lower sales resistance, and inject your offer with a subtle, yet perceptible sense of urgency.
 If you’ve painted a vivid, benefits-filled picture of your service or product, their motivation to experience those advantages will help you convert them from a prospect to a customer.

-Have a question for Joel?
-Ask or leave a comment below!
+Have a question for Joel or want to leave a comment?
+Click here.